 Trimmed vs. Untrimmed Beef Tenderloin

 There are two types of beef tenderloin; the trimmed version of the beef tenderloin and the untrimmed version.
-The trimmed version has the fat from the cow's sides largely removed and is smoothly cut with the side medallion taken out.
+The trimmed version has the fat and silver skin from the cow's sides largely removed and is smoothly cut with the side medallion taken out.
 The trimmed version is more expensive since it has less fat and waste than untrimmed.
 The trimmed version is my favorite since it doesn't require any special preparation.